 This is the only passage in the whole Bible that gives any color to the trinity or "oneness" doctrines.
 However, the bracketed portion (see above) of this passage is almost universally recognized as an interpolation.
-It first crept into the Greek text in the fourteenth century.
+It appears to have first crept into the Greek text in the fourteenth century.
 It is true that some late Latin, Vulgate MSS., copies not more than five centuries before, do contain it.
 This interpolation was first inserted into some Vulgate manuscript and was in the fourteenth century translated into the first Greek text having it.
 Had this text been in the Bible when the trinitarian controversies were going on, in the fourth to the eighth centuries, certainly the trinitarians who were hard pressed by their opponents to produce such a text, would have used it as a proof text.
-But none of them ever appealed to John as the author of this, for the good reason that it was then not in the Bible.
-It doubtless crept into the Latin text by a copyist taking it from the margin, where it was written by somebody as his comment on the text, and inserting it into the Latin text itself, from which, as just said, it was first translated into a Greek manuscript in the fourteenth century.
+But none of them ever appealed to John as the author of this, thus providing a good reason to conclude that it was then not in the Bible.
+It doubtless crept into the Latin text by a copyist taking it from the margin, where it was written by somebody as his comment on the text, and inserting it into the Latin text itself, from which, as just said, it became translated into a Greek manuscript in the fourteenth century.
 The next Greek manuscript that contains it is from the fifteenth century.

 Thus without the added phrase, the verse reads in context: "This is he that came by water and blood, [even] Jesus Christ; not with the water only, but with the water and with the blood.
 And it is the Spirit that beareth witness, because the Spirit is the truth.
 For there are three who bear witness, the Spirit, and the water, and the blood: and the three agree in one." -- 1 John 5:6-8, American Standard Version.